awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 ## Multi\-factor Authentication Prerequisites<a name="mfa_prereqs"></a>

 To support multi\-factor authentication with your AD Connector directory, you need the following:
-+ A [Remote Authentication Dial\-In User Service](https://en.wikipedia.org/wiki/RADIUS) \(RADIUS\) server in your on\-premises network that has two client endpoints\.
++ A [Remote Authentication Dial\-In User Service](https://en.wikipedia.org/wiki/RADIUS) \(RADIUS\) server in your existing network that has two client endpoints\.
 The RADIUS client endpoints have the following requirements:
   + To create the endpoints, you need the IP addresses of the AWS Directory Service servers\.
 These IP addresses can be obtained from the **Directory IP Address** field of your directory details\.
   + Both RADIUS endpoints must use the same shared secret code\.
-+ Your on\-premises network must allow inbound traffic over the default RADIUS server port \(1812\) from the AWS Directory Service servers\.
++ Your existing network must allow inbound traffic over the default RADIUS server port \(1812\) from the AWS Directory Service servers\.
-+ The usernames between your RADIUS server and your on\-premises directory must be identical\.
++ The usernames between your RADIUS server and your existing directory must be identical\.

 For more information about using AD Connector with MFA, see [Enable Multi\-Factor Authentication for AD Connector](ad_connector_mfa.md)\.

 ## Delegate privileges to your service account<a name="connect_delegate_privileges"></a>

-To connect to your on\-premises directory, you must have the credentials for your AD Connector service account in the on\-premises directory that has been delegated certain privileges\.
+To connect to your existing directory, you must have the credentials for your AD Connector service account in the existing directory that has been delegated certain privileges\.
 While members of the **Domain Admins** group have sufficient privileges to connect to the directory, as a best practice, you should use a service account that only has the minimum privileges necessary to connect to the directory\.
 The following procedure demonstrates how to create a new group called `Connectors`, delegate the necessary privileges that are needed to connect AWS Directory Service to this group, and then add a new service account to this group\.

 This procedure must be performed on a machine that is joined to your directory and has the **Active Directory User and Computers** MMC snap\-in installed\.
 You must also be logged in as a domain administrator\.